Comment on page

 Findora is an open, permissionless L1 blockchain featuring a selectively transparent ledger made possible through zero-knowledge cryptography.
 The blockchain is secured by a decentralized network of global validators running the Tendermint consensus mechanism.

-With Findora, developers can create digital assets, applications and smart contracts which can preserve confidential information using advanced cryptography.
+With Findora, developers can create digital assets, applications and smart contracts which can preserve confidential information on-chain.
 Findora supports zero-knowledge proof cryptography and multi-party computation technologies to enable developers to build zk dApps or integrate zk into their own projects.

 Findora consists of the following key modules: